CircleCI Self-hosted Runner Installation on macOS

 Create a CircleCI self-hosted runner configuration

-Choose a user to run the CircleCI agent.
+You will need to choose a user to run the CircleCI agent.
 These instructions refer to the selected user as

 USERNAME refers to the user on the machine that the agent will be installed on, not the CircleCI account username.